 PCOS Diva Perfect Prenatal

 PCOS Diva Perfect Prenatal provides optimal and well-rounded supplementation for pregnant and breastfeeding women.
 This prenatal multivitamin contains naturally-occurring folates in place of synthetic folic acid.
 Natural folate is more easily processed by our bodies and can be more readily utilized as compared to folic acid which must be converted in our bodies before it can be used.
+Folate in Perfect Prenatal is provided as 800 mcg 5-MTHF, which is equivalent to 1360 mcg dietary folate equivalents.
+This form of folate benefits optimal fetal development.
 This is particularly important to the portion of the population that cannot process folic acid efficiently.
 In addition, the minerals in Perfect Prenatal are true chelates, which provide superior absorption.

 These minerals are dosed at levels to help achieve optimal results, such as: